tr6/Shmup-game/README.md

 This is a simple shooter game that I made in Python using the Pygame Library.

 Enemy ships can dodge your shots, have a limited aiming ability, and when low on health they attempt to ram into your ship.
+Enemy ships can also crash into each other.
 While the game remains open, it keeps track of your top score per session of play.
 The player has 5 lives per session.

 Requires Python and Pygame to run.